Frequently asked questions

 The long travel 200mm S3 Suspension Modules are equipped with air sprung shocks that have a progressive spring rate, so 99% percent of our seats are not equipped with, and do not require, the PROTUNE option.

 ICE3 – Estimated weight with roof probably around: 1000lbs for the 5 man, and about 830lbs for the 2 man

 The ICE is sold a la carte, and is priced without the roof and without front seats in the larger ICE consoles.

 Autotune (original autotune) – For optimum suspension performance of an ICE console the suspensions should be setup for the weight onboard.
 The autotune is an onboard air system that allows you to fill and set the shocks with simple toggle switches.
-The switches allow you to fill the shocks to maximum pressure, then allows you to set the shocks for optimum position (this position is roughly 2” from the top of the travel) this shock position allows for optimum operation.
+The switches allow you to fill the shocks to maximum pressure, then allows you to set the shocks for the optimum position (this position is roughly 2″ from the top of the travel), which allows for optimum operation.
 The suspension system can also be drained using the button on the interface which allows the air to be drained from the system and the console to rest on the deck.

-AUTOTUNE2 has the same basic functionality as the base Autotune but has the addition of a “smart” controller.
+AUTOTUNE2 has the same basic functionality as the original Autotune but with the addition of a “smart” controller.
 What this does is checks the setup process that takes place and ensures the shocks are setup for optimum performance.
 If the setup process is not properly completed a visual indicator is illuminated to alert the operator that the suspension is not optimized.
 During severe weather conditions the suspension system could reach its full travel resulting in the bump stops contacting the deck.
-If this happens too frequently the system automatically adds air into the corresponding end of the console (bow or aft shocks) to compensate for the heavy impacts.
+If this happens too frequently the system automatically adds air into the corresponding end of the console (Fwd or Aft shocks) to compensate for the heavy impacts.
 Additionally, the system monitors all 4 shocks onboard in real-time and provides a visual indicator in the event of an air leak or system fault.